swayamterode/react/README.md

 <summary>What is CDN?
 Why do we use it?</summary>

-- `CDN` stand for **Content Delivery Network**.
+- `CDN` stands for **Content Delivery Network**.
 It is a system of distributed systems that deliver content based on the user's geographical location.
 - Why do we use it?
   - This is used to reduce the latency of content delivery and it improves the performance of the website.